DateMarch 16- 18, 2018

 "The NCAA's decision to bring the tournament back to Metro Detroit supports our belief that the region is a world-class sports destination," said Dave Beachnau, Detroit Sports Commission Executive Director.
 "We look forward to again creating a memorable experience for the NCAA, the teams, and fans.
 Thank you to University of Detroit Mercy for its role serving as the host institution as well as the Ilitch Organization and Olympia Entertainment for allowing the opportunity to host the event in the new arena."

-Be there to Share The Experience™ with your family and friends at the 2018 NCAA Division I Men's Basketball Championship First/Second Rounds, March 16 & 18, 2018, at Little Caesars Arena, hosted by University of Detroit Mercy.
+Be on the Road to the Final Four® with your family and friends at the 2018 NCAA Division I Men's Basketball Championship First/Second Rounds, March 16 & 18, 2018, at Little Caesars Arena, hosted by University of Detroit, Mercy.

 The following ticket purchase options are available for the 2018 NCAA Division I Men's Basketball Championship First/Second Rounds in Detroit:

 Purchase The NCAA Experience® official ticket and hospitality packages now through PrimeSport, the Official Ticket and Hospitality Provider of the NCAA.
 View Packages

 3. Coming February 2018! – NCAA Ticket ExchangeTM – Buy and Sell Official Tickets